-Please take the opportunity to register to vote early for any Primary Elections that may arise this year and for the Gubernatorial Election which will be held on Tuesday, November 4, 2014.
+Please take the opportunity to register to vote early for any Primary Elections that may arise and for the next election which will be held on Tuesday, November 3, 2015.
 You may register in person at the West Hartford Town Hall, 50 South Main Street, Room 209 (Monday through Thursday - Closed Holidays) or by mail or online.
 For further information please call 860-561-7450.
 Thank You.

-The Town of West Hartford has consolidated 20 polling locations into nine voting districts, and chances are you may have a new polling place for the upcoming election.
+The Town of West Hartford has nine voting districts.
 Voters can find out if they are registered to vote and their new polling place at the Secretary of State’s “Look Up” site at: www.dir.ct.gov/sots/lookup.aspx

 If you have moved within town, you must change your address with the Registrar of Voters office by completing a new registration card.
 Registration cards are available from the Registrars’ of Voters office at Town Hall, Room 209, or on-line.
 Scroll down to Change in Voter Registration Information